siemiatj/angular-modern-boilerplate/README.md

 ## What & why ?
-Have you ever found yourself in need of a basic Angular boilerplate, with Webpack and Babel already set-up ?
+Have you ever found yourself in need of a basic Angular boilerplate, with Webpack already set-up ?
 Ready to write and run Karma unit tests ?
 No BS stupid app, generators, bower ?
 Well, here you go.

 ## What's included ?

+* Angular
 * Webpack
-* BabelJS
 * Bootstrap
 * Angular-Bootstrap
 * Karma